 Jesus’ Mother and Brothers

-46 While he was yet speaking to the multitudes, behold, his mother and his brothers stood outside, seeking to speak to him.
-47 One said to him, “Behold, your mother and your brothers stand outside, seeking to speak to you.”
+46 While he was still speaking to the multitudes, his mother and his brothers stood outside, wanting to speak to him.
+47 One said to him, “Your mother and your brothers are standing outside, wanting to speak to you.”

-48 But he answered him who spoke to him, “Who is my mother?
+48 But he answered the one who spoke to him, “Who is my mother?
 Who are my brothers?”
-49 He stretched out his hand toward his disciples, and said, “Behold, my mother and my brothers!
+49 He stretched out his hand toward his disciples, and said, “Here are my mother and my brothers!
 50 For whoever does the will of my Father who is in heaven, he is my brother, and sister, and mother.”

 A Poem by David.